Speed limits in the Netherlands: History

 The Netherlands did not have specific night speed limits until 2020.
-Nevertheless, many motorways have a posted speed limit of 120 km/h between 7:00 and 19:00, which automatically allows a higher speed on night times with a lower traffic density.
+Nevertheless, many motorways have a posted speed limit of 120 km/h between 19:00 and 6:00, which automatically allows a higher speed on night times with a lower traffic density.

 Starting in May 2002, 80 km/h zones have been introduced on some motorways that had daily traffic congestion and air pollution issues; however, most of these zones have been or will be abolished, with the exception of short stretches of the A20 ring road near Rotterdam and the A10 ring road near Amsterdam.
 On 1 September 2012, the motorway default speed limit was raised from 120 km/h (75 mph) to 130 km/h (81 mph), but it applies to only 48% of all motorways with the intent of 60% of motorways.

 The State of the Netherlands v.
 Urgenda Foundation court case was decided in favour of its plaintiff Urgenda (initially in June 2015, upheld on appeal in October 2018, and finally confirmed by the Supreme Court of the Netherlands on 20 December 2019), who successfully forced the government to implement the necessary measures to reduce the Netherlands' CO2 emissions from 1990 levels by 25% by 2020.
 Although the government was free to choose which measures it would take to achieve this reduction, the plaintiff and other environmentalists suggested lowering the speed limit as one of several effective options to do so.
 Meanwhile, the 2019 Dutch nitrogen emissions crisis, which indirectly caused the 2019–2020 Dutch farmers' protests, convinced the government on 13 November 2019 to lower the speed limits in the Netherlands on national roads to 100 kilometres per hour during the day, from 6 am (6:00) to 7 pm (19:00).
 Only during nighttime the former limit of 130 km/h remained.

 Truck and trailer speed limits

-In the Netherlands, heavy trucks and vehicles and trailer combinations with a total weight over 3.5 t and busses have an overall speed limit of 80 km/h (50 mph) on expressways and motorways.
+In the Netherlands, heavy trucks and vehicles and trailer combinations with a total weight over 3.5 t and buses have an overall speed limit of 80 km/h (50 mph) on expressways and motorways.
 On roads or lanes with a (general or posted) speed limit under 80 km/h, these vehicles must abide by this lower limit.
 Trucks and vehicles above 3.5 tons are required to have a speed limiting device to prevent them from speeding above 90 km/h.

-Cars and trucks pulling a trailer with a total (car+trailer) weight under 3.5 tons have an overall speed limit of 90 km/h (56 mph), and coaches equipped with seat belts, categorized as T100, have an overall speed limit of 100 km/h (62 mph).
+Cars and trucks pulling a trailer with a total (car+trailer) weight under 3.5 tonnes have an overall speed limit of 90 km/h (56 mph), and coaches equipped with seat belts, categorized as T100, have an overall speed limit of 100 km/h (62 mph).
 This following the same regulation as standing above.
 Light commercial vehicles under 3.5 tons don't have special speed limits.